I never thought I’d jump on board the freezer meal prep train, but here we are!

 Cooking Instructions:

-On the Stove: Add the mixture to a large pot or dutch oven over medium heat.
+On the Stove: Add the mixture to a large pot or Dutch oven over medium heat.
 Let it thaw and stir often as it cooks.
-It will take about 50-60 minutes total – depending on how frozen it was when you started cooking it.
+It will take about 50-60 minutes altogether, depending on how frozen it was when you started cooking.
 In the last 10 minutes of cooking, taste and adjust seasonings as necessary.

 Freezer Vegan Red Lentil Tomato Curry